NVIDIA/spark-rapids-jni/CONTRIBUTING.md

 in testing (in `src/main/cpp/CMakeLists.txt`) **and** host debug symbols to the CPP files used for testing (in `src/main/cpp/tests/CMakeLists.txt`).

-You can then use `cuda-gdb` to debug the gtest (NOTE: run an interactive shell first and then run `cuda-gdb` inside the Docker container):
+You can then use `cuda-gdb` to debug the gtest (NOTE: For Docker, run an interactive shell first and then run `cuda-gdb`.
+You do not necessarily need to run `cuda-gdb` in Docker):

 ```bash
 ./build/run-in-docker
 bash-4.2$ cuda-gdb target/cmake-build/gtests/ROW_CONVERSION
 ```

+You can also use the [NVIDIA Nsight VSCode Code Integration](https://docs.nvidia.com/nsight-visual-studio-code-edition/cuda-debugger/index.html) as well to debug within Visual Studio Code.

 To debug libcudf code, please see [Debugging cuDF](thirdparty/cudf/CONTRIBUTING.md#debugging-cudf) in the cuDF [CONTRIBUTING](thirdparty/cudf/CONTRIBUTING.md) guide.